 But a group of doctors said Hutton's ruling was unsafe, claiming the evidence did not point to suicide.
-They mounted a long-running campaign for the inquest to be re-opened.'Not justice'
+They mounted a long-running campaign for the inquest to be re-opened.

 On Monday, Mr Justice Nicol refused permission for one of the group, retired orthopaedic surgeon David Halpin, to seek a ruling that the attorney general had acted "unlawfully and irrationally".